Gary is an Executive Partner with Flare Capital Partners.

-Dr. Gary Gottlieb is CEO of Partners In Health (PIH), a global non-governmental organization providing a preferential option for the poor in health care in severely resource constrained settings.
+Gary Gottlieb is CEO of Partners In Health, a global NGO providing a preferential option for the poor in health care in severely resource constrained settings.
 He is professor of psychiatry at Harvard Medical School and a member of the National Academy of Medicine.

-Dr. Gottlieb previously served as CEO of Partners HealthCare, the parent of the Brigham and Women’s and Massachusetts General Hospitals, the largest health care delivery organization in New England and among the largest biomedical research and training enterprises in the US.
+From 2010 until February of 2015, he served as CEO of Partners HealthCare, the parent of the Brigham and Women’s and Massachusetts General Hospitals, the largest health care delivery organization in New England and among the largest biomedical research and training enterprises in the US.
 From 2002-2009, he was president of Brigham and Women’s Hospital.
 Previously, he was executive vice-chair of Psychiatry and associate dean at the University of Pennsylvania’s health system before becoming CEO of Friends Hospital, the nation’s first freestanding psychiatric hospital.

-Dr. Gottlieb received a B.S. from the Rensselaer Polytechnic Institute and an M.D. from the Albany Medical College in a six-year accelerated program and completed a psychiatry residency at New York University/Bellevue Medical Center.
-As a Robert Wood Johnson Clinical Scholar at the University of Pennsylvania, he earned an M.B.A. from Wharton.
+Dr. Gottlieb received a B.Sc. from Rensselaer Polytehnic Institute and an M.D. from Albany Medical College in a six-year accelerated program and completed a psychiatry residency at New York University/Bellevue Medical Center.
+As a Robert Wood Johnson Clinical Scholar at Penn, he earned an M.B.A. from Wharton.

-Dr. Gottlieb is Chair of the Federal Reserve Bank of Boston, and an executive partner at Flare Capital Partners.Back To Team
+He is Chair of the Federal Reserve Bank of Boston, and an executive partner at Flare Capital Partners.Back To Team